BloopAI/bloop/README.md

 ## Get Started

-The simplest way to get started with bloop is to download the app (download links coming soon) and follow the onboarding steps.
+The simplest way to get started with bloop is to download the app (links coming soon!) and follow the onboarding steps.
+Checkout our [getting started guide](https://bloop.ai/docs/getting-started) and our [query language reference](https://bloop.ai/docs/writing-queries).

 For instructions on how to build from source or run bloop from the command line, check out these pages:
 - [Build bloop app from source](./apps/desktop/README.md)